puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 When you are done, see [Assign apps to groups with Microsoft Intune](https://docs.microsoft.com/en-us/intune/apps-deploy) to learn how to deploy the app to users.

-You can refer to the procedures in [Add a Windows line-of-business app to Microsoft Intune](https://docs.microsoft.com/en-us/intune/lob-apps-windows) for general guidance and details.
+- You can refer to the procedures in [Add a Windows line-of-business app to Microsoft Intune](https://docs.microsoft.com/en-us/intune/lob-apps-windows) for general guidance and additional details.

-See [Add apps to Microsoft Intune](https://docs.microsoft.com/en-us/intune/apps-add) for general information about considerations, organization and troubleshooting apps in Intune.
+- See [Add apps to Microsoft Intune](https://docs.microsoft.com/en-us/intune/apps-add) for information about general Intune app considerations, organization and troubleshooting.

-### Configure Microsoft Edge settings using a custom profile
+## Create a custom profile to manage Microsoft Edge for Windows 10

-Using Microsoft Intune, you can add or create custom settings for your Windows 10 devices using custom device configuration profiles.
+Using Microsoft Intune, you can add or create custom settings for your Windows 10 devices using _custom device configuration profiles_.
 Windows 10 custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features.
-You can create a custom profile and import the Microsoft Edge policy template using ADMX ingestion to enable configuration of Microsoft Edge-specific application settings.
+This section will help you create a custom profile for Windows 10 devices and import the Microsoft Edge policy template using ADMX ingestion to enable configuration of Microsoft Edge-specific application settings.

-#### Create a custom profile to manage Microsoft Edge

 This procedure creates a new custom profile and imports the settings and policies from the Microsoft Edge policy template file **msedge.admx**.
-When you are done, go to [Add settings to the Microsoft Edge custom profile](#add-settings-to-the-microsoft-edge-custom-profile) to configure specific settings.
+When you are done, go to [Add settings to the Microsoft Edge custom profile](#add-settings-to-the-microsoft-edge-for-windows-10-custom-profile) to configure specific settings.

 1. If you haven't already, download the Microsoft Edge policy template .zip file from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
 You'll find the msedge.admx file at _/windows/admx/msedge.admx_.
 1. Sign in to the [Microsoft Azure portal](https://portal.azure.com).